 These amounts vary depending on your body size, level of exertion during class and environmental temperature.
 Click here to use a generic water consumption calculator.

 When training, a good rule of thumb is to drink 500 ml water for every pound you’ve lost.
 If you can, weigh yourself before and after class to find out how much you should drink.
-For those in my dojo, there is a scale in the boxing room.

 Monitor your urine for signs of dehydration.
 The more yellow it is, the more dehydrated you are.
 It should be clear and colourless.

 Some people prefer to drink sports drinks but, in truth, water hydrates better than any other drink.
 Sports drinks can be useful for replacing lost electrolytes and carbs, but it’s not really necessary unless you’re training at high intensity for over 90 minutes, or if your blood sugar gets low for whatever reason.
 For general consumption, if you prefer to drink sports drinks over water for taste, I recommend watering it down a little.

 Don’t forget that drinking alcohol and caffeine (to excess) dehydrates you.
 Doing so can make you urinate and lose fluid quickly, so you’ll need an extra 250 ml for each cup of coffee, alcoholic or carbonated drink you have.